kimjiwoons/bmw4518/README.md

   message shown when posting is restricted (e.g., requires membership).
 * Records the outcome for every board (`success` when the form loads, `fail` otherwise) in a CSV file along with the detected message.
+* Includes a simple Tkinter GUI so non-technical users can run checks, monitor progress, and export the results.

 ## Installation